-- Knowledge of process modeling basics. - Knowledge of process descriptive languages.

-- Modeling processes with standard methods based on written and oral naive descriptions. - Able to detect process failures and re-design processes based on them.

-Strive to maximize their abilities to make their studies at the highest possible level, with a profound and independent knowledge, accurate and error-free, in compliance with the rules of the applicable tools, in collaboration with the instructors.

-Take responsibility for the quality of the work and the ethical standards that set an example for the classmates, using the knowledge acquired during the course.
+- Knowledge of process modeling basics. - Knowledge of process descriptive languages. - b) skills: - Modeling processes with standard methods based on written and oral naive descriptions. - Able to detect process failures and re-design processes based on them. - c) attitude: - Strive to maximize their abilities to make their studies at the highest possible level, with a profound and independent knowledge, accurate and error-free, in compliance with the rules of the applicable tools, in collaboration with the instructors. - d) autonomy and responsibility: - Take responsibility for the quality of the work and the ethical standards that set an example for the classmates, using the knowledge acquired during the course.

-1 homework (weights: 25% for the part-performance check, 25% for the final submission) of each at least 50% performance is the condition of signature, exam (weight: 50%).
+1 homework (weights: 25% for the part-performance check, 25% for the final submission) of each at least 50% performance is the condition of signature, exam (weight: 50%)